fabarrios/scripts/README.md

 # The local Drobo is running a rsync installed from https://github.com/droboports/rsync
 #
-# To send a Dobo, which has a limited CPU power rsync from workstation to Dobo
+# To send a Dobo, which has a limited CPU power, from workstation rsync should go with compression
-# can go with compression rsync -ahz files
+# rsync -ahz [files]
-# to recover from Drobo it looks better to do it without compression
+# to recover from Drobo it works better to do it without compression
-# recover rsync -ah files
+# rsync -ah [files]